Lifeline medical alert

 How is the Lifeline equipment installed?

 A Cascade Health Lifeline representative will schedule an appointment to install, test, and explain the service.
 This usually takes less than an hour.
-Another option is to have the unit shipped to the home or picked up and installed by a caregiver.
-A support representative would provide any needed assistance by phone.

 What if I move?